-This style works exceptionally well with coats and trench coats that feature larger lapels.
+This style works exceptionally well with coats and trench coats (or even cape coats) that feature larger lapels.
 A trench coat that ties around your waist in a feminine way can be taken to the next level with a cute collar pop.
 Not only that, but this is very 70s and a great way to embrace subtle vintage styles.

 If you want to try popping the collar on a jacket, a denim jacket is a good place to start.
 You can add some interest to a standard denim jacket outfit simply by lifting the collar.

 When styled with a chic shirt underneath, a classic blue denim jacket can look less casual.
 This is a great way to incorporate denim into evening events that have a stricter dress code.